ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/marts/product/marts_product.md

 These metrics are aggregated at a daily grain per `dim_project_id`.
 Only activity since 2020-01-01 is being processed due to volume of data.

 {% enddocs %}

+{% docs mart_gitlab_dotcom_issue_metrics %}

+Mart table containing age metrics & related metadata for gitlab.com internal issues.
+Used for tracking internal work progress for things like Engineering Allocation & Corrective Actions

+These metrics are available for individual issues at daily level & can be aggregated up from there

+{% enddocs %}